umairtarik/azure-appinsights-search/README.md

 # azure-appinsights-search

-html based search for azure app insights using rest API
+A smart html tool for tracking app events and metrics built using Azure AppInsights Rest API.

 ## Getting Started
 This app will provide you to access your azure logs. you just need you application ID and apikey for that.